emiago/diagox/README.md

 > Project is free to use, but although used and tested in many scenarios, it is considered still experimental.

-> If interested to use this tool/service and supporting development, you can get latest updates, roadmap, code details.
+> **NOT Open Source** in standard way.
+If interested to use this tool/service and supporting development, you can get latest updates, roadmap, code details.
 For all this you can contact me on
 [mail](mailto:emirfreelance91@gmail.com)